litespeedtech/ols-drupal-env/README.md

 1. We can create a `custom` folder and a `custom/Dockerfile` file under the main project.
 2. Add the following example code to `Dockerfile` under the custom folder
 ```
-FROM litespeedtech/openlitespeed:latest
+FROM litespeedtech/openlitespeed-drush:latest
 RUN apt-get update && apt-get install lsphp80-pspell -y
 ```
-3. Add `build: ./custom` line under the "image: litespeedtech" of docker-composefile.
+3. Add `build: ./custom` line under the "image: litespeedtech" of docker-compose file.
 So it will looks like this
 ```
   litespeed:
-    image: litespeedtech/openlitespeed:${OLS_VERSION}-${PHP_VERSION}
+    image: litespeedtech/openlitespeed-drush:${OLS_VERSION}-${PHP_VERSION}
     build: ./custom
 ```
 4. Build and start it with command: